srsajjad/react-lqip/README.md

-Just check the index file and copy the code in your project.
+Just open the index file and copy the code in your project.
+Add more breakpoints if needed.

 todo: maybe make a package out of it